riverbed/steelscript-appfwk/docs/configuration.rst

 ^^^^^^^^^^^^^^^^

 To add weather overlays to map widgets, you will need a weather tile URL.
-This URL can be generated from any number of weather tile providers with X, Y, Z map coordinates.
+This URL can be generated from any number of weather tile providers.
+The only requirement is that the URL contains `{x}`, `{y}`, and `{z}`.
+These are special values which will be used to calculate the x, y, and z positions of the tiles that will be used to display over the map.

 **Generating a URL using Open Weather Map**: